• Skip to primary navigation

 Get some of the best spring cleaning tips all from 1940s housewives!
 These tips need to make a comeback this year when you are doing your spring cleaning.

-black and white photo of 1940s housewife vacuuming with text overlay the best spring cleaning tips from the 1940s
+Black and white photo of 1940s housewife vacuuming with text the best 1940s spring cleaning tips that still work.

 I’ve shared some spring cleaning tips from 1950s housewives and now it’s time to go even further into the past.
 The housewives of the 1940s wanted to save time and improve the looks of their home as much as any modern homemaker.